hono

 Leading with Mātauranga Māori, Responding with Resilience

-'hono' is Aotearoa’s first Māori-led emergency management network, created to support whānau, hapū, and iwi to prepare for, respond to, and recover from disasters and emergencies.
-Grounded in mātauranga and tikanga Māori, 'hono' empowers Māori communities to lead local responses, protect taonga, and contribute to a safer, more resilient future — for us all.
+Hono is Aotearoa NZ’s first Māori-led emergency management network, created to support whānau, hapū, and iwi to prepare for, respond to, and recover from disasters and emergencies.
+Grounded in mātauranga and tikanga Māori, Hono empowers Māori communities to lead local responses, protect taonga, and contribute to a safer, more resilient future — for us all.

 “It’s more than a framework — it’s a movement.”